rifaterdemsahin/delivery-pilot-web/4_formula/delivery-pilot-business-analysis.md

 ### 1.2 Target Customer Segments

 #### Primary Segments Identified:
-1. **Prosumers** ($50/session)
+1. **Prosumers** ($50/user/per year)
-   - Individual professionals seeking AI skills assessment
+   - Individual professionals seeking AI continous skills assessment
    - Career-focused individuals wanting to stay competitive
-   - **Premise**: Professionals will pay for 1-on-1 assessment
+   - **Premise**: Professionals needs to be assessed before entering the simulations.
-   - **Critical Thinking**: Low price point ($50) may attract tire-kickers; qualification process needed
+   - **Critical Thinking**: As the AI keeps progressing assesment is vital to check where the professional is at the curve.

-2. **Enterprise Teams** (£500/day workshops)
+2. **Enterprise Teams** (£500/day workshops per consultant)
    - Medium to large enterprises (50+ employees)
    - Organizations with existing tech teams
-   - Companies undergoing digital transformation
+   - Companies undergoing digital transformation with agents in the cloud as outputs
-   - **Premise**: Enterprises value face-to-face training at £500/consultant/day
+   - **Premise**: Enterprises value real tome training implementation £500/consultant/day
-   - **Critical Thinking**: Price is competitive but requires strong value demonstration; ROI must be clear
+   - **Critical Thinking**: Price is competitive but requires strong value demonstration

 3. **Large Enterprises** (Custom pricing)
    - Fortune 500 companies
    - Organizations needing comprehensive AI transformation
-   - Teams requiring end-to-end solutions from assessment to implementation
+   - Teams requiring end-to-end solutions from assessment to implementation from the cloud to secure onpremise implementations.
    - **Premise**: Large enterprises will invest in comprehensive transformation programs
    - **Critical Thinking**: Long sales cycles; requires proven success stories and strong credibility